twolfson/sculptor/README.md

 }
 ```

-- Core, an implementation of the tests listed within the skeleton
+- Content, an implementation of the tests listed within the outline
 ```javascript
 // test/fruit.vows.js
 {